leoscholl/wallberry/README.md

 ## Synopsis

-A simple, extensible web server for fetching weather and other information and displaying nicely on a screen.
+A simple, extensible web server for fetching and logging weather information and displaying nicely on a screen.

 ![example image](https://github.com/leoscholl/wallberry/blob/master/scrot.png)